John Coulthart: Other work

 Coulthart has also provided card art for the collectible card game Magic: The Gathering.

 In 2006 he designed the film posters and the entire DVD packaging and menu interface for the documentary feature film The Mindscape of Alan Moore.

 Coulthart has also designed the cover art of the album "Steps of Descent", by the death metal band Cyaegha.
 The album is based on the works of H. P. Lovecraft.

 He contributed 30 film reviews and 4 essays to the book Horror: The Definitive Guide to the Cinema of Fear.
 He has done illustrations and the cover design for The Moon & Serpent Bumper Book of Magic by Alan Moore and Steve Moore.
-The book is due to be published by Top Shelf Productions sometime in the near future.
+The book was published by Top Shelf Productions in 2024.
 Other future projects include a series of novels the first one of which is entitled Axiom.